vybeauregard/Yii2BookErrata/README.md

 >I haven't been able to get codeception to successfully run the tests created for this project.
 It is failing to find  the `PhoneRecord[number]` field when entering customer info into the form.
 >
->Also, when manually testing the form, the date entered returns invalid regardless of formatting.
->
 >Suggestions are welcome.